chimera-linux/cports/Usage.md

   is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded or failed) unless `--keep-temporary` is passed.
+* `-T ARCH`, `--temporary-arch ARCH` Same as `-t`, but with a changed architecture.
+  We do not use `-a` because that is ambiguous with cross-compiling.

 <a id="commands"></a>
 ### Commands